 Youth SwimAll swim lessons are taught by a certified swim instructor in either Red Cross WSI or Y Swim Lesson Instructor.
 They create safe, motivating environments for your children, and are sensitive to all swimmers needs and abilities.

 - Swim Starters are for ages 6 months-35 months.

 - Preschool classes are for ages 3-5 years old.

 - School age classes are for ages 6-12 yeas old.

-- Parents Participation A - Parents accompany children in this stage, which introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about water.
+- Water Discovery - Parents accompany children in this stage, which introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about water.

-- Parent Participation B - In this stage, parents work with their children to explore body positions, floating, blowing bubbles, and fundamental safety and aquatic skills.
+- Water Exploration - In this stage, parents work with their children to explore body positions, floating, blowing bubbles, and fundamental safety and aquatic skills.